-Priest/Lector: Verse.
+Priest/Lector: The word of the Lord remains for ever.
+This is the word that has been proclaimed to you.
 R./ Alleluia, Alleluia, Alleluia.

 GOSPEL - Luke 17:5-10

 The apostles said to the Lord, "Increase our faith."
 The Lord replied, "If you have faith the size of a mustard seed, you would say to this mulberry tree, 'Be uprooted and planted in the sea,' and it would obey you.